Shivin Dass

 Research

 My research goal is to develop deep learning algorithms to not only advance robot intelligence but also to deploy them in real-world robotic applications.
-To this end, my current research focuses on scaling data collection for robotic applications.
+To this end, my current research focuses on improving robot data collection and utilizing the datasets to learn robust and generalizable low-level policies.

 Publications